jukrb0x/dotfiles-macos-intel/README.md

 My old-school way to manage dotfiles, put dotfiles inside `.config/` and then create softlink in home folder to its original.

-I stick to this way for some files such as `.zshrc`, even it is unnecessary with `yadm`.
+I (currently) stick to this way for some files such as `.zshrc`, even it is unnecessary with `yadm`.

 ## NeoVim
 I am currently using the preset [LunarVim](https://github.com/ChristianChiarulli/LunarVim/) for Nvim.